 Bischof's first medical adviser role is at Insilico Medicine, a Hong Kong-based company which uses artificial intelligence (AI) to develop drugs.
 She had known founder and Chief Executive, Alex Zhavoronkov, for several years before he invited her to join the firm.
 Because both of their schedules were so hectic, their first meeting to discuss the role took place on a Sunday at 11.30 p.m.

 In the early 2000s, ZhavoroThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.